JEP draft: Code reflection (Incubator)

 governs, in increasing scope, what is declared reflectable.

-- If the annotation appears as a modifier for a field declaration or a local variable declaration, annotating the field or local variable, then any lambda expressions (or method references) in the variable initializer expression (if present) are declared reflectable.
+If the annotation appears as a modifier for a field declaration or a local variable declaration, annotating the field or local variable, then any lambda expressions (or method references) in the variable initializer expression (if present) are declared reflectable.
 This is useful when cast expressions become verbose and/or types become hard to reason about.
 For example, with fluent stream-like expressions where many reflectable lambda expressions are passed as arguments.
+For example,

 The annotation is ignored if it appears in any other valid syntactic location.